-Probing Questions

-Show me Convince me What's the same?
+Probing Questions Show me Convince me What's the same?
 What's different?
-Always, sometimes, never

-the operations you would carry out that enlarging the sides of a Proportion, multiplying and adding 3-D shapes are similar

-to solve this problem rectangle by a scale factor of 2 does

-"Printing charges for a book are 3p per not result in the area increasing by a Ratio, fractions and decimals scaling problems can be solved using

-page and 75p for the cover.
-I paid scale factor of 2. division and not multiplication

-£4.35 to get this book printed.
-How that two abanca are similar if and chicat is 2 times taller than

-many pages are there in the book?" that two shapes are similar if one object is 3 times taller than another then the object is 6m taller.

-how you would solve this problem: that you get the same answer using

-Milly is saving £2.75 a week to buy a a grid method as you do using a

-pair of jeans.
+Always, sometimes, never the operations you would carry out that enlarging the sides of a Proportion, multiplying and adding 3-D shapes are similar to solve this problem rectangle by a scale factor of 2 does "Printing charges for a book are 3p per not result in the area increasing by a Ratio, fractions and decimals scaling problems can be solved using page and 75p for the cover.
+I paid scale factor of 2. division and not multiplication £4.35 to get this book printed.
+How that two abanca are similar if and chicat is 2 times taller than many pages are there in the book?" that two shapes are similar if one object is 3 times taller than another then the object is 6m taller. how you would solve this problem: that you get the same answer using Milly is saving £2.75 a week to buy a a grid method as you do using a pair of jeans.
 The jeans cost £37.
-For column method for multiplication

-how many weeks does she need to μ

-save? what 0.6 would mean on a

-calculator display if the units were

-how you would solve this problem: pounds, metres, hours, cars

-In Sports 4 U, there are 18 larges

-boxes each containing 136 footballs.

-How many footballs are there

-altogether?

-how you could find 1/8 of this

-distance

-how you would represent this

-problem.
+For column method for multiplication how many weeks does she need to - Condition of the management save? what 0.6 would mean on a calculator display if the units were how you would solve this problem: pounds, metres, hours, cars In Sports 4 U, there are 18 larges boxes each containing 136 footballs.
+How many footballs are there altogether? how you could find 1/8 of this distance how you would represent this problem.
 Jenny has some books.
 Miles has 3 times as many as Jenny.
 Altogether there are 48 books.
-How

-many does Miles have?
-Extension Dish and Canb sistingted Tooks

-1. extension Rich and Sophisticated Tasks Solve problems involving addition, subtraction, multiplication and division

-Make up a word puzzle that you could solve with this diagra m: Solve problems involving addition, subtraction, multiplication and division
+How many does Miles have?
+Disk and Carl intinated Table 1.
+Extension nisticated Tasks Make up a word puzzle that you could solve with this diagram: Solve problems involving addition, subtraction, multiplication and division Make up a word puzzle that you could solve with this diagram.
 NRICH: Always, Sometimes or Never?
-Number P

-= 60

-Solve problems involving the relative sizes of two quantities where missing values

-Make up a word puzzle that you could solve with this diagra m· can be found by using integer multiplication and division facts

-wake up a word puzzle triat you could solve with this diagra NRICH: Orange Drink P

-=£10·00 NRICH: Pumpkin Pie Problem P

-£3·25 change - 110.00 NRICH: Jumping P

-NRICH: Rectangle Tangle P NRICH: Fraction Fascination P

-MINIOH.
-FIACHOH FASCHIAHOH P
+Number P =60 • Solve problems involving the relative sizes of two quantities where missing values Mala us a sured growle that you and dealers with this discussion. can be found by using integer multiplication and division facts Make up a word puzzle that you could solve with this diagram: NRICH: Orange Drink P - 510.00 NRICH: Pumpkin Pie Problem P £3·25 change = £10·00 NRICH: Jumping P NRICH: Rectangle Tangle P NRICH: Fraction Fascination P NKIUM: Fraction Fascination P